Les Préludes: Detailed analysis

 The 2nd "love theme" (the former barcarolle) is transformed into a triumphal march (Example 12), accompanied by military percussion — or a cavalcade, depending on the tempo adopted (some editions have a tempo di marcia indication, which may encourage a momentary 4/4 decomposition and broadening of the tempo, others do not, suggesting that the tempo alla breve be retained).
-The modulations one-upmanship by ascending thirds (C major - E major - Gb major/F#major - B major) create a growing sense of exaltation, and the reprise of the previous fanfare in F# major (marked più maestoso in some editions - but not in all), introduces a maximum tension in relation to the basic C-major (tritone relation), which may have been associated with an idea of challenge.
+The modulations one-upmanship by ascending thirds (C major - E major - G♭ major/F#major - B major) create a growing sense of exaltation, and the reprise of the previous fanfare in F♯ major (marked più maestoso in some editions - but not in all), introduces a maximum tension in relation to the basic C-major (tritone relation), which may have been associated with an idea of challenge.